minetest/minetest/doc/lua_api.md

 * `covered`
     * Can be used to draw covered nodes like historical vases, sculptures, etc covered by sand.
-    * It first renders the node defined in metadata fields `inner_node` and `inner_param2` and after it normal/leveled node around it.
+    * It first renders the node defined in metadata fields `inner_node` and `inner_param2` and after it leveled nodebox node around it.
     * By changing the level of the node, the covered node can be fully or partially covered/uncovered.

 `*_optional` drawtypes need less rendering time if deactivated